WeizhenLiuBioinform/Fish-Phenotype-Detect/README.md

 # Benchmarking Fish Dataset and Evaluation Metric in Keypoint Detection -Towards Precise Fish Morphological Assessment in Aquaculture Breeding
-This repository contains the code and dataset for the paper "Benchmarking Fish Dataset and Evaluation Metric in Keypoint Detection -Towards Precise Fish Morphological Assessment in Aquaculture Breeding," accepted at IJCAI2024 in the AI and Social Good track.

 <span style="display:inline-block">
   [![IJCAI](https://img.shields.io/badge/IJCAI-paper-brightgreen)](https://arxiv.org/abs/2405.12476)
 </span>